Wisconsin GOP leader wants income tax cut for all taxpayers

 “This will make Wisconsin more competitive, more affordable and stronger,” LeMahieu testified before the Senate revenue committee.

 Wisconsin’s total tax burden, which is total taxes measured as a share of personal income, fell to its lowest point in more than 50 years in 2022, according to the Wisconsin Policy Forum.
-However, the state’s average income tax rates are more favorable to high- and middle-income residents and worse for those with lower incomes, the Wisconsin Policy Forum reported last year.
+It also found that that in recent years, Wisconsin income tax rates have declined more for higher income earners than they have for those with lower incomes.

+Overall, however, when compared to national averages, rates in Wisconsin are higher for higher incomes and lower for lower incomes.

 LeMahieu set the marker for Republicans with the most conservative tax cut proposal.
 It would do away with Wisconsin's progressive income tax and replace it with a flat 3.25% rate by 2026.
 That would cost the state nearly $5 billion in lost tax revenue over the next two years.